Cystinosis via the CTNS Gene

 The great majority of tests are completed within 18 days.

 Sanger sequencing combined with the common 57 kb deletion test will detect pathogenic variants in 85-95% of patients who present with typical cystinosis symptoms.
 In a cohort of 12 Turkish patients, 92% of patients had a molecular diagnosis detectable by these methods (Topaloglu et al. 2012).
 In another study of 13 Egyptian patients, 85% had identifiable pathogenic variants (Soliman et al. 2014).
 In people of Northern European ancestry, approximately 50% of patients with nephropathic cystinosis are homozygous for the 57 kb deletion (Nesterova and Gahl 2014).
-Large gross deletions other than the common 57 kb deletion have been reported.
+In addition to the common 57 kb deletion, a number of other gross deletions in CTNS have been reported to be causative for cystinosis.

 Cystinosis is a condition characterized by the accumulation of the amino acid cystine within the lysosomes of cells.
 Excess cystine in cells results in crystal formation which is damaging to many organs and tissues.
 In particular, the kidneys and eyes of individuals with cystinosis are especially vulnerable.
 Children with cystinosis are normal at birth, but develop signs of renal tubular Fanconi syndrome between 6 and 12 months of age (Nesterova and Gahl 2014; Gahl and Thoene 2014).
 Symptoms include failure to thrive, vomiting, acidosis, polyuria, excessive thirst, dehydration, electrolyte imbalances and hypophosphatemic rickets (Gahl and Thoene 2014).
 If left untreated, the major clinical manifestation is renal failure at around 9-10 years of age (Nesterova and Gahl 2014).
 Corneal cystine crystals can cause photophobia which is always present by two years of age.
 An intermediate form of cystinosis can also occur, but typically onset is not until adolescence, and symptoms are not as severe.
 Ocular cystinosis (non-nephropathic) presents with photophobia, but cystine crystals are present in the bone marrow and conjunctiva as well as the corneas.
 Diagnosis is typically made on a routine eye exam with a slit lamp.
 Cystine depletion therapy with cysteamine bitartrate can reduce 90% of cysteine content in cells.
 With early, diligent treatment, end stage renal disease can be delayed or even prevented (Nesterova and Gahl 2014).
 Supplementation with phosphate, vitamin D, and good nutrition will reduce growth deficiencies and prevent hypophosphatemic rickets (Nesterova and Gahl 2014).
 Prior to the use of renal transplant and cystine depletion therapy, the nephropathic patient lifespan was no longer than ten years.
 With these therapies, affected individuals can survive into forties and fifties.